jennifer-ryan/iris-data-set-project/README.md

 While pandas was used to describe and explore the dataset, it needs to be expressed as a numpy array in order to demonstrate a machine learning algorithm.

 ## References
-Bezdek, J. C., Keller, J. M., Krishnapuram, R., Kuncheva, L. I., & Pal, N. R.       (1999). *Correspondence: Will the Real Iris Data Please Stand Up?*.
+Bezdek, J. C., Keller, J. M., Krishnapuram, R., Kuncheva, L. I., & Pal, N. R.       (1999) *Correspondence: Will the Real Iris Data Please Stand Up?*.
 IEEE        Transactions on Fuzzy Systems, 7: 3, June 1999.

+Fisher, R. A. (1936) *The Use of Multiple Measurements in Taxonomic Problems.*      Annals of Eugenics, 7.2.

-Swain, M., Dash, S. K., Dash, S., & Mohapatra, A. (2012). *An Approach for Iris     Plant Classification Using Neural Network*.
+Swain, M., Dash, S. K., Dash, S., & Mohapatra, A. (2012) *An Approach for Iris     Plant Classification Using Neural Network*.
 International Journal on Soft       Computing, 3: 1, February 2012.

 # Notes